deemoe404/NanoSite/README.md

 Notes:
 - `resourceURL` is optional and used as the base when composing absolute URLs for resources (e.g., OG images).
 It can include a path and should end with a `/`.
+- `siteKeywords` is used by the SEO generator (below) when producing a starter `<meta name="keywords">` for `index.html`.
+Runtime meta keywords on article pages are derived from post tags.

 ### Post‑Level SEO
 From each Markdown post, the site automatically derives: